hermanekt/Zabbix-ssl-certificate-check-with-grade/README.md

-# Zabbix SSL Certificate template
+# Zabbix SSL Certificate template (grading included)
-This is template and howto for SSL expiration check and grading SSL certificate deployment.
+This a guide on howto deploy and configure this template for SSL expiration check and grading SSL certificate deployment.
-Template pro kontrolu expirace, provozu a externi hodnoceni nasazeni

 **Monitoring:**
 1) Running HTTPS service (port)